I love baking, travel, reading, geeky tech gadgets, and writing.

 There's nothing quite like homemade bread, but a lot of people are intimidated by the process of actually making it.
 This has lead to the popularity of bread machines that only require you to add the ingredients and push a button.
 But there is a method that is in between the traditional, fully-manual method and the hands-off approach that uses a multi-purpose appliance you might already have: a KitchenAid stand mixer.

-Here's a recipe for Basic White Bread that I use all the time.
-It makes two standard size loaves.
-I live alone so I freeze one loaf while using the other.
-I just store the bread in freezer weight zipper bags with good results.
+Here's a recipe for basic white bread that I use all the time.
+It makes two standard-size loaves.
+I live alone so I freeze one loaf while and eat the other.
+I just store the bread in freezer-weight zipper bags with good results.

 Notes About Ingredients and Equipment

 I buy my yeast in bulk from King Arthur Flour.
 Try the SAF Red Instant Yeast.
 One packet of yeast equals 2 1/4" teaspoons.
 The best way to store it is in the freezer in an airtight container (they sell appropriate containers at King Arthur).
 It's good for several years if you don't use it up before then.
 But if your bread isn't rising very well and the yeast is more than 2 years old, get a new supply—it can make a big difference!

 The water (and heated milk mixture) should be lukewarm when added so it doesn't kill the yeast.
 A digital thermometer is your best friend at this stage, although not absolutely required.
 Since the liquids should be just above body temperature, they should feel just barely warm.
 I've been baking bread for decades, and I don't feel I really took control of the process until I started using a thermometer.

 I prefer unbleached all-purpose flour—usually King Arthur or Gold Medal—but use your favorite variety.
 Just make sure it is not self-rising.